stingray-555-7687/cind820-dataanalytics/README.md

     4. Determine Feature Correlation

     5. ML algorithms tested: Decision Tree, Logistic Regression, Random Forest.
-SKlaern NBClassifier was attemped but conitnues to fail due to [this issue](https://github.com/scikit-learn/scikit-learn/issues/16028).
-Still looking into workarounds.
 Feature imporance will be gathered form output of these algorithms.

     6. Use NYS Registration compared against FARS data to Identify Fatal Accident Rates for Most Popular Vehicles Models and Vehicle Manufacture Years.
 Pending: adding fatal accidents rates for vehicles with different safety features.

     7. Accident Risk Reduction due to Safety Featyres based on Induced exposure metrics.
 This would be most important section in the reports, presenting:

         a.
-Overall Safey Feature effectiveness
+Overall Safey Feature effectiveness and safety effectiveness for Model Year vs preivios model Year

         b.
 Safety Feature effectiveness under different road, evnronment features and/or conditions